Blessed Hugh Faringdon Catholic School

-Applications for a Bursary must be made using the correct Application Form and should be submitted in full by Friday 6th October 2016.
-Applications made after this date will be considered as long as sufficient funds are available.
-However, once the Bursary Fund has been used, it will not be possible to consider further applications.
+Applications for a Bursary must be made using the correct Application Form and should be submitted in full by Monday 1st October 2017.
+Applications made after this date will be considered if sufficient funds are available.

 All applications for a Bursary or to access the contingency fund will be assessed by a 16-19 Bursary Application Panel, consisting of:

-If any young person or their parent/guardian/carer(s) are not satisfied with the outcome of their application, they should write to the Headteacher outlining their reasons why.
-The Headteacher will convene a 16-19 Bursary Appeals Panel, consisting of:
+If any young person or their parent/guardian/carer(s) are not satisfied with the outcome of their application, they should write to the Headmaster outlining their reasons why.
+The Headmaster will convene a 16-19 Bursary Appeals Panel, consisting of:

 Any young person in receipt of a Bursary has a duty to inform the School should if their financial circumstances change, or those of their parent/guardian/carer(s) change (e.g. increase in household income that would affect the young person’s entitlement to Free School Meals).
 This does not automatically mean any future Bursary payments will be stopped but would result in a convening of the 16-19 Bursary Application Panel to determine whether the payments continue or be stopped and the funds redistributed.